openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

 (PAO) during day 2.
 For OCP 4.8, the onus is on the user to ensure these align, there is no interlock.

-The current implementation is prone to user error, because it has two entities configuring and managing the same data.
+The current implementation is prone to user error because it has two entities configuring and managing the same data.
 This design document describes phase 2 of the implementation plan for workload partitioning to improve the user experience when configuring the feature.